Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Chromadex (NASDAQ: CDXC)

-- Partnerships with Nestlé and Watsons, the largest healthcare chain store in Asia.
-Nestlé revenue will come onboard in 2H 2020.
-Pursuing markets in Hong Kong, Macau, China and Turkey.
-Recently approved in the European Union (EU), Australia, Canada and New Zealand.
+- Partnerships with Walmart, Ro, W.R.
+Grace, Nestlé, Designs for Health and Watsons, the largest healthcare chain store in Asia.
+Joint-venture partnerships to expand into mainland China with SinoPharm and South Korea with Juvenis.
+Pursuing markets in Hong Kong, Macau and Turkey.
+Approved in the European Union (EU), Australia, Canada and New Zealand.
 In the EU, received market exclusivity through February, 2025.